Solicitors for a shop lease

-Negotiating a commercial lease is more complicated than a residential lease and it might be a good idea to instruct solicitors to lend expertise in the process.
+Negotiating a commercial shop lease is more complicated than a residential lease and it might be a good idea to instruct solicitors with expertise in the process.
 There are commercial implications for the business which must be taken into account when negotiating a lease such as whether this particular property the best solution for the business’ purposes: is it in the convenient location, does it have all the required amenities, will it profit the business to have a retail unit within a shopping complex or would it benefit from a high street location etc.

 A shop owner should have a clear vision of what they would like to achieve by renting space for a new shop and a commercial lawyer’s expertise could prove useful in clarifying the implications and terms of a shop lease.

-Drafting a shop lease
+Drafting a shop lease agreement

 Once the terms of a lease are negotiated and agreed between the landlord and tenant they should be written down in a matter which is clear and understandable for both parties.
 This again can be facilitated by instructing us to make sure all the required formalities are in place.

 Get in touch today for a quote whether you are a Landlord or a Tenant considering entering into a lease for shop premises.